sporeprotocol/spore-sdk/docs/recipes/create-immortal-spore.md

-# Create an immortal spore
+# Create immortal spores on-chain

 Immortal is a Spore Extension that provides the following features:
 - An immortal spore will live on-chain forever and cannot be destroyed